Samnite Wars: 295 BC: The Etrurian Campaign and the Battle of Sentinum

 Quintus Fabius fought defensively to prolong the battle into a test of endurance and wait for the enemy to flag.
 Publius Decius fought more aggressively and ordered a cavalry attack, which drove back the Senone cavalry twice.
 The second time they reached the enemy infantry, but suffered a chariot attack and were scattered and overthrown.
 The line of the Decius’ infantry was broken by the chariots and the Senone foot attacked.
 Publius Decius decided to devote himself.
 This term referred to a military commander offering prayers to the gods and launching himself into the enemy lines, effectively sacrificing himself, when his troops were in dire straits.
 This act galvanised the Roman left which was also joined by two reserve contingents which Quintus Fabius had called in to help.
 On the right, Quintus Fabius told the cavalry to outflank the Samnite wing and attack it in the flank and ordered his infantry to push forward.
 He then called in the other reserves.
 The Samnites fled past the Senone line.
 The Senones formed a testudo (tortoise) formation – where the men aligned their shields in a compact formation covered with shields at the front and top.
 Quintus Fabius ordered 500 Campanian lancers to attack them at the rear.
 This was to be combined with push by the middle line of one of the legions and an attack by the cavalry.
 Meanwhile, Quintus Fabius took the Samnite camp by storm and cut off the Senones in the rear.
 The Senone Gauls were defeated.
 The Romans lost 8,700 men and their enemy 20,000.

 Livy noted that some writers (whose works are lost) exaggerated the size of the battle, saying that the Umbrians also took part and gave the enemy an infantry of 60,000 a cavalry of 40,000 and 1,000 chariots and claiming that Lucius Volumnius and his two legions also fought in the battle.
-Livy said that Lucius Volumnius, instead, was holding the front in Samnium and routed a Samnite force near Mount Tifernus.
+Livy said that Lucius Volumnius, instead, was holding the front in Samnia and routed a Samnite force near Mount Tifernus.
 After the battle, 5,000 Samnites made their way back home from Sentinum through the land of the Paeligni.
 The locals attacked them and killed 1,000 men.
 In Etruria, the propraetor Gnaeus Fulvius defeated the Etruscans.
 Perusia and Clusium lost up to 3,000 men.
 Quintus Fabius left Publius Decius’ army to guard Etruria and went to Rome to celebrate a triumph.
 In Etruria Perusia continued the war.
 Appius Claudius was sent to head Publius Decius's army as propraetor and Quintus Fabius confronted and defeated the Perusini.
 The Samnites attacked the areas around the River Liris (at Formiae and Vescia), and the River Volturnus.
 They were pursued by Appius Claudius and Lucius Volumnius, who merged their forces and defeated the Samnites in the vicinity of Caiatia, near Capua.